ChristophSchmidl/operating-systems-security/assignment-2/README.md

 * d) If your kernel module is working correctly, try to adjust the kernel module to read out the exact same **CR4** register.
 Hand in the source-code of your kernel module together with a Makefile to build it and report back which value the **CR4** in your (Kali) Linux system has.

 	* Answer: As you can see from the terminal session below, it is indeed possible to read out the cr4 register.
 Its value is 406f0.
+You can find the code in the folder named *kernel_module*.
 		* `# insmod access_cr4_kernel_module.ko`
 		* `# rmmod access_cr4_kernel_module.ko`
 		* `# dmesg | tail -10